abolfazl-hqq/trend_buy/README.md

 # trend_buy

-An online shop application that provides the trend technology products.
+An online shop application that provides the trend products.

 here's a review of the project's ui: